sigasi/sigasi_insights/content/tech/preview.md

 {{< figure src="/img/releasenotes/preview/MultipleSvStatementsSameLine.png" title="Check multiple statements on the same line" width="500">}}

+* **[Verilog]** Verilog generate blocks are now shown in block diagrams

+{{< figure src="/img/releasenotes/preview/SvGenerateBlocksInBlockDiagram.png" title="SV generate blocks in Block diagram view" width="500" >}}

+* **[Mixed]** Direct instantiations of Verilog modules in VHDL code is now shown in block diagrams

+{{< figure src="/img/releasenotes/preview/DirectInstantiationOfModuleInVHDL.png" title="Direct instantiation of a module in VHDL shown in Block diagram view" width="500" >}}

 ## Bugfixes

-* Fixed a bug where Sigasi Studio would always try to connect to port 4444 on multiuser systems
+* Fixed a bug where Sigasi Studio would always try to connect to port 4444 on multi-user systems
 * Fixed rare hover errors in unsaved editors
 * Improved GraphicsConfiguration hovers
-* Fixed dissapearing edges on hover in nested states in statemachines
+* Fixed disappearing edges on hover in nested states in statemachines
 * Aligned case-sensitivity of GraphicsConfiguration to VHDL and Verilog
 * Removed context menu for the documentation view
 * Removed beep when opening the documentation view
 * Fixed running of all VUnit tests in a project
 * Fixed broken editor when file for the editor was removed while Sigasi Studio was not running
+* Renaming a graphics configuration file while it's open in an editor now works as intended
 * **[VHDL]** Fixed structured selection no longer selecting single words
 * **[VHDL]** Fixed corruption of VHDL outline, blockdiagram and hovers in unmapped files
 * **[VHDL]** Fixed a rare issue when formatting aggregates with named associations
 * **[VHDL]** We now show the correct value when hovering over bitstring literals
 * **[VHDL]** Added an autocomplete template for procedure prototypes
+* **[VHDL]** Now allow (micro)seconds without a space between the numeral and the unit for time literals
+* **[Verilog]** Fixed missing edges from/to aggregate assignments in block diagrams
 * **[Verilog]** Fixed linking support for randsequence in broken code
 * **[Verilog]** Fixed outline rendering for nested types
 * **[Verilog]** Fixed false positive in 4-state net type validation